ArisenIO/arisen/docs/02_arisecli/03_command-reference/system/system-rex-buyrex.md

 ---
-title: "system rex buyrex"
+title: "system bex buyrex"
-excerpt: "Buy REX using tokens in owner's REX fund"
+excerpt: "Buy BEX using tokens in owner's BEX fund"
 ---
 ## Positionals
-- `from` _TEXT_ - Account buying REX tokens (required)
+- `from` _TEXT_ - Account buying BEX tokens (required)
-- `amount` _TEXT_ - Amount to be taken from REX fund and used in buying REX (required)
+- `amount` _TEXT_ - Amount to be taken from BEX fund and used in buying BEX (required)

 ## Options
 - `-h,--help` Print this help message and exit